 This classic form of bipolar disorder used to be called “manic depression.”
 In bipolar I, manic phases are clear.
-The person’s behavior and moods are extreme, and their behavior quickly escalates until they’re out of control.
+The person’s behavior and shifts in mood are extreme, and their behavior quickly escalates until they’re out of control.
 The person may end up in the emergency room if left untreated.

 To have bipolar I, a person must have manic episodes.
 In order for an event to be considered a manic episode, it must:

-- include moods or behaviors that are unlike the person’s usual behavior
+- include shifts in mood or behaviors that are unlike the person’s usual behavior

 - be present most of the day, nearly every day during the episode

 - last at least one week, or be so extreme that the person needs immediate hospital care

 People with bipolar I typically have depressive episodes as well, but a depressive episode isn’t required to make the bipolar I diagnosis.